-The Retained Duty System (RDS) comprises on-call Firefighters who live and/or work in the local community of a Retained Fire Station.
+The On Call Duty System (OCDS) comprises on-call Firefighters who live and/or work in the local community of a Retained Fire Station.
 They are individuals who may already have full or part time employment or may not work (for example, stay at home parents).

-The RDS Firefighter fulfils the same role as the WDS Firefighter and provides a front line service.
-The individuals that serve as RDS Firefighters have a variety of backgrounds and include builders, farmers, administrators and stay at home parents.
+The OCDS Firefighter fulfils the same role as the WDS Firefighter and provides a front line service.
+The individuals that serve as OCDSFirefighters have a variety of backgrounds and include builders, farmers, administrators and stay at home parents.

-RDS Firefighters are recruited and selected in the same way as WDS Firefighters, following the National Firefighter Selection process.
-There is more information about the RDS and the selection process in the ‘Retained Duty System Information Pack’.
+OCDS Firefighters are recruited and selected in the same way as WDS Firefighters, following the National Firefighter Selection process.
+There is more information about the OCDS and the selection process in the On Call Duty System Information Pack’.

 Address:South Wales Fire & Rescue ServiceForest View Business ParkLLANTRISANTCF72 8LX